akjroller/Diablo-4-XP-and-gold-per-hour/CONTRIBUTING.md

 ## Getting Started

-This project aims to develop a system that automatically identifies the presence of gold and XP in Diablo 4, then estimates the gold and XP earning rate.
+This project aims to develop a system that automatically identifies the presence of gold in Diablo 4, then estimates the gold and XP earning rate.
 The main tasks involved are gathering screenshots and their corresponding ground truths to train a Tesseract model.

 ### Step 1